Ultimate San Sebastian Solo Travel Guide (2023)

 If you’d like to stay in the crown jewel hotel in San Sebastian, check out the Hotel María Cristina that overlooks the Urumea River.

-5 MUST DO in San Sebastian Activities
+5 MUST DOs in San Sebastian VIDEO

 Ways to Do Some San Sebastian MUST DOs